 And when you’ve made that decision, Jenny advises, “Once you have found a surgeon you are comfortable with, work with him/her to achieve an outcome that is best for you.
 Tell the surgeon your concerns so that your expectations can be met.”
 This will help you have the best surgical experience and the best outcome possible.

 So don’t put up with the pain or embarrassment of uncomfortably large breasts any longer.
-Talk to an experienced Breast Surgeon, and find a treatment option that suits your needs.
+Talk to an experienced Breast Surgeon at Breast & Body Clinic, and find a treatment option that suits your needs.